Nell Leyshon

 Nell Leyshon is a British novelist and award-winning dramatist.
 She serves on the Advisory Board of the Alpine Fellowship and as the Deputy Chair of Shakespeare's Globe Theatre.
-Prior, she served on the Management Committee for the Society of Authors.
-Leyshon is known best for her novel, The Colour of Milk, which was translated into multiple languages and gained international recognition, winning the Prix Interallié in France where it was also shortlisted for the Prix Femina, and voted the book of the year in Spain.
+She previously served on the Management Committee for the Society of Authors.
+She is best known for her novel The Colour of Milk, which was translated into multiple languages and has gained international recognition, winning the Prix Interallié in France where it was also shortlisted for the Prix Femina, and voted the book of the year in Spain.

 Life

 Leyshon was born in Somerset, Glastonbury, where she grew up and attended art college before moving to London.

-Leyshon's first career culminated in working as a Producer in TV commercials, working alongside directors such as Ridley and Tony Scott.
-After, she attended the University of Southampton prior to publishing her first novel, Black Dirt.
+She worked as a producer in TV commercials, working alongside directors such as Ridley and Tony Scott.
+She attended the University of Southampton before publishing her first novel, Black Dirt.

-Leyshon's support for marginalized communities is shown through her radio and playwright.
-Her work includes many dramas for BBC Radio 3 and 4, including the play Glass Eels, and a special Women’s Hour series on teenage mental health.
-In 2014, Leyshon wrote her first libretto, The River Keeper, for Streetwise Opera, a charity that helps homeless communities to rebuild their lives and identities.
+Leyshon's support for marginalized communities is shown through her work.
+She has written many dramas for BBC Radio 3 and 4, including the play Glass Eels, and a special Woman's Hour series on teenage mental health.
+In 2014, Leyshon wrote her first libretto, The River Keeper, for Streetwise Opera, a charity that helps homeless people rebuild their lives and identities.

-In 2018, she founded The Outsiders Project, a company giving voice to the unheard and marginalised members of the community of Boscombe through creative writing and photography workshops.
+In 2018, she founded the Outsiders Project, a company giving voice to the unheard and marginalised members of the community of Boscombe through creative writing and photography workshops.
 Leyshon taught creative writing and performance, focusing on developing self-esteem and shaping the writer's unique artistic voice.

 She was elected a Fellow of the Royal Society of Literature in 2018.

 Literary work

-Black Dirt (2004)
+Prose

 In May 2004, Leyshon's first novel, Black Dirt, was published by Picador and was long-listed for the Orange Prize and runner up for the Commonwealth Prize.
-Written in a lyrical yet spare style, Black Dirt explores the guilty silences that bind family members together - and sometimes keep them apart.
-It is the tale of a father and his family told, like the layering of the earth, in different tones and textures.

-The Colour of Milk (2012)

-In May 2012, Leyshon's novel, The Colour of Milk, was published by Penguin.
-Set in England in 1830, The Colour of Milk is a work of historical fiction about an illiterate farm girl's emotional and intellectual awakening and its devastating consequences.
+In May 2012, Leyshon's novel The Colour of Milk was published by Penguin.

-Radio and Theatre
+Radio and theatre

 Leyshon's first radio play, Milk, won the Richard Imison Award.
 Her second drama War Bride was runner up for the Meyer Whitworth Award.

 In 2005, Leyshon's play Comfort me with Apples won an Evening Standard Theatre Award for most promising playwright, was nominated for a Laurence Olivier Award and was shortlisted for Susan Smith Blackburn Award.

-Leyshon adapted Daphne du Maurier's Don't Look Now for the Lyceum, Sheffield which later transferred to the Lyric, Hammersmith.
-In 2010 her play Bedlam was the first written by a woman to be performed at Shakespeare's Globe.
+Leyshon adapted Daphne du Maurier's Don't Look Now for the Lyceum, Sheffield; it later transferred to the Lyric, Hammersmith.
+In 2010, her play Bedlam was the first play written by a woman to be performed at the Globe Theatre.